The Inspiring Nominees for SFL’s 2026 Student and Group of the Year

 Effat drew inspiration from the likes of Ayn Rand and Elinor Ostrom to embark on an intellectual quest in free-market principles.

 She launched events like the “Empower Bangladesh Social Media Campaign,” “Launchpad SFL Bangladesh,” “Innovate With Liberty,” and “Freedom Pitch,” all of which spread the ideas of liberty — even amidst a revolution and government crackdown.
 Under her leadership, the Bangladesh network of 60 volunteers used VPNs to lead social media campaigns to inform thousands of people globally about what was happening in their country.
-And she was instrumental in leading her team to push back against the Quota Reform Movement of 2024.
+And she was instrumental in leading her team to push back against the regime’s clampdown on the student-led Quota Reform Movement of 2024.

 Overall, in 2025, she orchestrated 27 events, which attracted a total of 1,055 participants with 62,000 online impressions.